Ratna04priya/Sentiment-Classification-Analysis/README.md

 # Sentiment-Classification-Analysis
-Sentiment Classification Framing Problems for a Neural Network
+Sentiment Classification Framing Problems for a Neural Network.
+Analysis of a Neural Network.